AdobeDocs/experience-manager-65.en/help/mobile/phonegap-app-details-tile.md

 Each mobile application platform describes what data is collected, targeting each application store specifically.

-Platforms displayed is driven by the PhoneGap config.xml content:
+Platforms displayed are driven by the PhoneGap config.xml content:

 ```xml
 <widget>